Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Quantitative Analysis of Floating-Point Usage

 In the following, unless otherwise specified, all reported quantities are rounded to two significant digits to enhance readability.

-\subsection{Project-based Analysis}
+\subsection{Project-Based Analysis}

-At the time of downloading (step 6 in~\cref{fig:pipeline}), \Pcent{2.2} of the projects were unreachable, leaving \num{454865} accessible projects.
+At the time of downloading (step 6 in~\Cref{fig:pipeline}), \Pcent{3.8} of the projects were unreachable, leaving \num{447209} accessible projects.
 From these, we now consider only those projects that contain floating-point keywords.
-Metadata for these projects is summarized in the third (grey) column of~\cref{tab:metadata}.
+Metadata for these projects is summarised in the third (grey) row of~\Cref{tab:metadata}.
 While not the same, the metadata is quite similar to the one of the ``interesting'' projects.

-\cref{tab:keywords_prop} shows the breakdown of the different floating-point keyword categories by projects and files. \Pcent{67} of the projects contain at least one floating-point keyword.
+\Cref{tab:keywords_prop} shows the breakdown of the different floating-point keyword categories by projects and files.
+Floating-point keywords appears in \Pcent{66} of the projects.
 Most often these are floating-point types, which appear in \Pcent{64} of the projects.
-Transcendental functions and keywords such as \code{NaN} appear less frequently.
+Transcendental functions and keywords such as \code{NaN} appear less frequently explicitly in the code, while arbitrary-precision keywords appear very rarely (\Pcent{1.1} of the projects).

 For each project containing at least one floating-point keyword from a category, we compute the proportion of statically typed files containing at least one keyword from that category.
 The median and quartiles of these proportions are shown in the second column of the table.
 What we observe is that when floating-point related keywords are present in a project, they tend to be concentrated in a small number of files.
 In half of the projects that contain floating-point types, fewer than \Pcent{17} of the files include such keywords.
-This proportion is even lower for transcendental functions and miscellaneous keywords.
+This proportion is even lower for transcendental functions as well as miscellaneous and arbitrary-precision keywords.

 We note that we compute these statistics before deduplication.
 This means that these statistics will likely contain some library code for projects but not for all, depending on which code has been committed to the repository.
-We also compute these statistics on the file level after deduplication in~\cref{fig:languages}.

-\subsection{File-based Analysis}
+\subsection{File-Based Analysis}